josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🌸_Digitally_Women/♻️_Re_Recommendations/👾_one_man_can_never_be_our_hero.md

 Women, girls and others exposed to gendered violence need institutions capable of protecting us when the person at the top gets the balance wrong — including when he is clever, experienced, well-intentioned and convinced that he understands.

-**One man can never be our hero because no one man should ever have to be.**
+One man can never be our hero because no one man should ever *have* to be.

+Moreover, a man who consents to grasp at Jewish femininity to demonise Palestinian men, never had adequate plans for how to *be* such a hero.

+As much as I am still deeply frustrated with Jewish masculinities, I will gladly take the awkward growing of more emancipatory possibilities where they so exist, even where they annoy me, even when I disagree on so much, even where we are arguing like chickens, because this is at least a place where honesty may actually grow.

+Let us turn a page, and look for more sustainable routes to equity and justice.
+> “From the ashes, we will rise.”
+>
+> - Naji al-Ali
+>
+>  🐦‍🔥

 ---